Morthais/data_structure_final/1-stack.md

 HINT: Reversing a sentence may require using more than one stack.

+Here is some code to get you started.

 ```
 """
 One way to reverse a sentence in Python using stacks.